Electro707/Basic-NodeMCUV2-Dev-Shield/README.md

 # NOTE: This is a pre-release of the shield/daughterboard, and it's still in development (mainly docs).

-# Basic NodeMCU V2 Development Shield
+# E707 Basic NodeMCU-V2 Shield

-This shield/daughterboard is for the NodeMCU V2 (also known as NodeMCU DevKit V1) to allow a begineer to have some components to play around with.
+This shield/daughterboard is for the NodeMCU V2 (also known as NodeMCU DevKit V1.0, kind of confusing) to allow a begineer to have some components to play around with.
 In this case, that includes a 7-segment display, an RGB LED (which is hooked up with the 7-segment display), and 3 pushbuttons.

 ### Arduino Library